-The Innovation Institute continues to manage two initiatives, the MassTech Intern Partnership and the Massachusetts Innovation Mentoring Initiative.
+As briefly referenced above the Innovation Institute also continues to manage two initiatives focused on growing startups and connecting talented students: the MassTech Intern Partnership and the Massachusetts Innovation Mentoring Initiative.
 The Intern Partnership pays matching stipends to small-and medium-sized technology companies in Massachusetts to support the hiring of two- and four-year college students as interns.
-The Massachusetts Innovation Mentoring Initiative is designed to support regional entrepreneur mentoring activities in underserved regions of the state.
+MassTech's Entrepreneur Mentoring effort is designed to support regional entrepreneur mentoring activities in underserved regions of the state through support for organizations that provide seasoned mentors to emerging startups.